Yeoman (United States Navy): Significant Awards and Commemorations

+Further, the USS Ellis (DD-154) was named after George Henry Ellis who was killed during the Battle of Santiago.
+The American Legion Post 62, in Denison Texas, was named after Frederick W. Wilson who was killed in the sinking of the USS President Lincoln.

 Modern navy yeomen

 YN2 Artez Davis of the administrative department of (CVN-68).

 Today's yeomen performs administrative and clerical work.
 Their duties include protocol, naval instructions, enlisted evaluations, commissioned officer fitness reports, naval messages, visitors, telephone calls and mail (both conventional and electronic).
 They organize files, operate office equipment, and order and distribute office supplies.
 They write and type business and social letters, notices, directives, forms and reports.
 Both yeoman and yeoman submarine ratings require at least a 4-year enlistment.

 Training

 Yeoman Class 'A' School, approximately 7 weeks long, is held at the Naval Technical Training Center (NTTC), located on the Naval Air Station Meridian in Mississippi.
 Yeomen in the submarine service (YNS) then attend 4 weeks of submarine instruction at the Naval Submarine Base New London in Connecticut.
 Yeoman Class 'C' school, for flag officer writer (NEC A15A), is also at NTTC Meridian, and is run as a five-week course.